ehwgal/SSE-modified/README.md

 ### Instructions for testing

 ## References
-<a id="1">[1]</a>
+## References

-J. Salamon, C. Jacoby and J. P. Bello, "A Dataset and Taxonomy for Urban Sound Research" In 22nd ACM International Conference on Multimedia, Orlando USA, Nov.
-2014.
+[1] <a id="1">J. Salamon, C. Jacoby and J. P. Bello, "A Dataset and Taxonomy for Urban Sound Research" In 22nd ACM International Conference on Multimedia, Orlando USA, Nov.
+2014.</a>

-<a id="2">[2]</a>
-Panayotov, V., Chen, G., Povey, D., & Khudanpur, S. (2015, April).
+[2] <a id="2"> Panayotov, V., Chen, G., Povey, D., & Khudanpur, S. (2015, April).
 "Librispeech: an ASR corpus based on public domain audio books" In 2015 IEEE international conference on acoustics, speech and signal processing (ICASSP) (pp. 5206-5210).
-IEEE.
+IEEE.</a>